mongo-express/mongo-express/README.md

 Doing manually:

 - Git clone this repository
-- Create a new or use already created [MongoDB experimental service](https://www.ibm.com/products/databases-for-mongodb)
+- Create a new or use already created [MongoDB service](https://www.ibm.com/products/databases-for-mongodb)
 - Change the file `manifest.yml` to fit your IBM Cloud app and service environment

 Doing automatically: